 You have all the tools you need to begin this challenge if: your game is working both the Danger and Target return to the screen your Player moves up and down with the arrow keys update-danger :: Number -> Number # consumes danger's x-coordinate and produces the next x-coordinate The update-danger function only moves our DANGER left or right.
 Suppose we wanted to write a new function, update-danger-2 that moves the DANGER diagonally 1) What, if anything will have to change about the Domain?
 2) What, if anything, will have to change about the Range?
-Since an (x, y) coordinate has two Numbers, one idea might be to write the Contract this way: update-danger-2 :: Number Number -> Number Number # consumes danger's x- and y-coordinate, and produces the next x- and next y-coordinate But that Contract breaks an important rule about functions: Given an input, all functions must produce one output!
-We need some way to package two Numbers together into a single value Fortunately, Pyret has another data type, called a Posn .
-The Posn datature utilizes two Numbers to describe a single "position"!
-The Fost datatype utilizes two Numbers to describe a single position : We can make a Posn to represent the position (100, 200) with the following code: posn(100, 200) We can make a Posn to represent the position (100, 200) with the following code: posn(100, 200) 3) What expression will make a Posn representing the origin?
+Since an (x, y) coordinate has two Numbers, one idea might be to write the Contract this way: Since an (x, y) coordinate has two Numbers, one idea might be to write the Contract this way: # update-danger-2 :: Number Number -> Number Number # consumes danger's x- and y-coordinate, and produces the next x- and next y-coordinate update-danger-2 :: Number Number -&gt; Number Number # consumes danger's x- and y-coordinate, and produces the next x- and next y-coordinate

+We can make a Posn to represent the position (100, 200) with the following code: $posn(\,100\,,\,\,200\,)$

+3) What expression will make a Posn representing the origin?